andrewwalker-mn/UserThread/README.md

 David Ma (maxxx818) and Andrew Walker (walk0655)

 # Running and Testing the Code:
 A simple make command compiles everything, as does 'make alltests'.
-From there, specific tests are specified below Calling the bash script with "bash all_tests.sh" will automatically make all tests and run all tests You can also make individual tests by calling their names e.g. make normtest, timertest, queuetest, suspendtest, uthread-demo
+From there, specific tests are specified below.
+Calling the bash script with "bash all_tests.sh" will automatically make all tests and run all tests.
+You can also make individual tests by calling their names e.g. make normtest, timertest, queuetest, suspendtest, uthread-demo.

 ## Tests:
 ### ./normtest